kyleburton/bake/README.md

 ## bake - bash [mr]ake

 Pure bash build framework.
 No libraries, no dependencies (in this framework).
 Designed in the spirit of rake and make.
-I wished for a self-contained tool that did not require any more boostrapping than running curl or a single scp, so I made this.
+I wished for a self-contained tool that did not require any more bootstrapping than running curl or a single scp, so I made this.

 The API follows in the spirit of Ruby's amazing and wonderful Rake utility.